Trekking in Thailand

 ActiveThailand organizes trekking adventures in various areas of Northern and Central Thailand.

-The most recommended areas that are good for trekking are all over Northern Thailand, with Chiang Mai as a perfect base.
-The North of Thailand, with its rough and mountainous landscape, has been a popular tourist destination for adventure seekers.
+Recommended areas suitable for trekking are all over Northern Thailand, with Chiang Mai being a perfect starting point.
+Northern Thailand, with its mountainous landscape and lush jungles, is a popular tourist destination for adventure seekers.

 South West of Chiangmai lies Doi Inthanon, the country’s tallest mountain, with numerous waterfalls and jungle trails.
-The mountain is also part of the Doi Inthanon National Park, which is the most visited National Park in north Thailand.
+The mountain is also part of the Doi Inthanon National Park, one of the most visited National Park in north Thailand.

 For an adventurous trek in the park, book our Doi Inthanon Explorer trekking tour